monocongo/climate_indices/README.md

 * [scPDSI](http://www.droughtmanagement.info/self-calibrated-palmer-drought-severity-index-sc-pdsi/), Self-calibrated Palmer Drought Severity Index
 * [PHDI](http://www.droughtmanagement.info/palmer-hydrological-drought-index-phdi/), Palmer Hydrological Drought Index
 * [Z-Index](http://www.droughtmanagement.info/palmer-z-index/), Palmer moisture anomaly index (Z-index)
-* [PMDI](https://climate.ncsu.edu/climate/climdiv), [Palmer Modified Drought Index
+* [PMDI](https://climate.ncsu.edu/climate/climdiv), Palmer Modified Drought Index

-This initial Python implementation of these climate indices algorithms is being developed with the following goals in mind:
+These initial Python implementations of these climate indices algorithms is being developed with the following goals in mind:

- - to provide an open source software package to compute a suite of climate indices commonly used for drought monitoring, with well documented code that is faithful to the literature
+ - to provide an open source software package to compute a suite of climate indices commonly used for drought monitoring, with well documented code that is faithful to the literature, and which provides scientifically accurate results
-  - to provide transparency into the operational code used for climate monitoring activities at NCEI
+  - to provide transparency into the operational code used for climate monitoring activities at NCEI, and reproducibility for any users of datasets computed from this package
  - to facilitate standardization and consensus on best-of-breed algorithms and accompanying implementations
  - to serve as an example of open source scientific development process, incorporating software engineering principles and programming best practices

 ## Get involved
 Please use, make suggestions, and contribute to this code.
 Without diverse participation and community adoption this project will not reach its potential.

+Are you aware of other indices that would be a good addition here?
+Can you find bottlenecks and help improve performance?
+Want to take the Pepsi Challenge comparing these implementations against others?
+Please feel free to fork the code and have at it, and/or contact us to see if we can help.

 * Read our [contributing guidelines](https://github.com/monocongo/indices_python/blob/master/CONTRIBUTING.md)
 * File an [issue](https://github.com/monocongo/indices_python/issues), or submit a pull request